KJYR: 104.5 Hank-FM

-On December 11, 2014, KGZG-FM returned to the air under new LMA with Alexandra Communications, as they launched a classic country format as "104.5 Hank FM."
+On December 11, 2014, KGZG-FM returned to the air under a new LMA with Alexandra Communications, as they launched a classic country format as "104.5 Hank FM".
 The launch also gave Spokane its fourth country outlet.
 On December 1, 2014, KGZG-FM changed its call sign to KNHK-FM.

 Joy 104.5

 In July 2021, KNHK and sister station KYOZ was sold by Legend Broadcasting to Xana Oregon, LLC.
 In turn, Xana Oregon resold KNHK to the Growing Christian Foundation, owner of the Positive Life Radio network.

 In October 2021, KNHK began stunting with Christmas music as All Christmas 104.5.
 Shortly afterward, the station also changed its call letters to KZIU-FM, exchanging with a Hank FM-branded country station in Weston, Oregon.

 On January 1, 2022, the station flipped to Christian adult contemporary as Joy 104.5, and began identifying itself with the new call letters KJYR.